kulminaator/pico-s3/README.md

 * uses Java Standard Edition's http client, xml parser and cryptography support
 * will do my best to keep this tiny, right now the jar file is less than 30kb, i will try to keep it under 100kb feature complete

-## This is still work in progress, right now in alpha quality levels, don't use yet in your production system.
+## This is still work in progress, right now in beta quality levels, use with caution and lots of testing.
-* will let you know once it's properly running and good enough for even beta use (you're welcome to read the source and check it out, parts of it already work).
+* will let you know once it's properly running and good enough for stable use (you're welcome to read the source and check it out, parts of it already work).

 * stuff that should work right now